openstack/cinder-specs/specs/liberty/adopt-guru-meditation-report.rst

 Because this report is triggered by user, there is no need to add config option to turn on/off this feature.

-Notifications Impact
+Notifications impact
 --------------------
 None.

-Other End User Impact
+Other end user impact
 ---------------------
 None.